Do you know what Amazon, Toyota and Nike have in common? Apart from dominating their markets, they approach management the same way—they are all Lean!

 This practice is used to reduce waste in any predictive or excessive planning situation in which value won’t be added.
 Thinking of an office, for example, a Pull System can be applied to the distribution of activities according to the actual demand.

 Some Lean tools and practices can be a little overwhelming at first, but don’t panic!
-To help you better understand the Pull System, check this exclusive blog post here.
+In order to help you understand everything clearly—including the Pull System—we developed a beginner’s guide.
+You can check it here.

 This Lean tool is one of many used to continuously improve processes, which brings us to the third principle of Lean management: